 JONAS AND HIS MOTHER ARE COMING HOME TO DENMARK

-It has been a long battle to bring him home, and we are deeply grateful for the support we have received along the way, especially from our members, partners, and volunteers.
+Jonas has finally returned to Denmark with his mother after more than five years of abandonment in Syrian detention camps.
+It has been a long journey to bring him home, and we are deeply grateful for the support we have received along the way from our members, partners, and volunteers.

-We will also continue working to ensure that the 20,000 other children still imprisoned in Syrian prison camps are repatriated, and eventually work towards the complete closure of these camps.
+We also remain committed to advocating for the repatriation of the 20,000 other children still detained in Syrian camps and ultimately to the closure of these detention facilities.

 RTC HAS TAKEN LEGAL ACTION AGAINST THE DANISH GOVERNMENT